 4. Try a lunchtime fitness class

 Get to know your co-workers and rally together for an hour of midday exercise.
 If you pick a lower-intensity class like barre or slow yoga, you can freshen up quickly and get back to work in no time.
+Remember to bring some healthy snacks to keep your energy levels up – there are plenty of options from these guys here.

 5. Schedule regular walking meetings